 The ALF Network in Germany collaborated on large scale cross-cultural dialogue programmes with civil society partners in countries including Egypt, Israel, Lebanon, Palestine and Turkey.
 The German network is headed by the Goethe-Institut e.V., since March 2012 the ZAK has been the coordinator of the German network of the Anna Lindh Foundation.

 In 2010, the final preparatory meeting for the Anna Lindh Forum was held in Munich in partnership with the Network and focused on the theme of ‘Cities, Migrants and Diversity: Valuing Diversity, Understanding Migration’.
-In May 2010 the Heinrich Boell -Foundation (Schleswig Holstein and Berlin) and ‘Radius of Art’ supported and organized the tour for the Euro-Med Award winners ‘Combatants for Peace’ with the member ‘Kreisau Initiative’ and journalist Farah Lenser.
+In May 2010 the Heinrich Boell Foundation Schleswig-Holstein and Berlin and ‘Radius of Art’ supported and organised the tour for the Euro-Med Award winners ‘Combatants for Peace’ with the ALF member ‘Kreisau Initiative’ and journalist Farah Lenser.
 Through the ALF support scheme, the German Network organised in April 2011 a series of events entitled ‘Mediterranean on the Spot’ which included lectures, panel discussions and cultural events with guests from countries including Egypt, Algeria, Israel, Palestine and Tunisia.

-The series of events was concluded by a meeting of experts and representatives of scientific institutions in order to establish a cluster ‘Science’ in the German Network – with the aim to foster the scientific exchange between members of the German and the International ALF Network.
-Besides this rather new cluster in the German Network, there is also a cluster focusing on ‘Migration’ and another one with the emphasis on ‘Arts and Culture’.
+The series of events was concluded by a meeting of experts and representatives of scientific institutions in order to establish the Cluster ‘Science’ in the German Network – with the aim to foster the scientific exchange between members of the German and the International ALF Network.
+Besides this rather new Cluster in the German Network, there is also a Cluster focusing on ‘Migration’ and another one with the emphasis on ‘Arts and Culture’.
 In addition to the nationwide Network Meetings, Cluster Meetings are held annually, identifying relevant topics and thematic impulses for the work of the National Network.

 In the preparation phase for the Anna Lindh Mediterranean Forum 2013, Prof. Dr. Caroline Y. Robertson-von Trotha was involved in the preparatory meeting ‘Migration and the new Perspective on the Diversity in the Mediterranean’ in Algiers (March 2013).
 Members and representatives of the German Network were present and involved in the Forum 2013 in Marseille, e.g. in thematic workshops and sessions on good practice in reference to ‘Diversity’.

-In autumn 2013, the German Network realised an additional Common Action as a sign of solidarity and to further strengthen the visibility of the ALF.
+In autumn 2013, the German Network realised an additional series of events as a sign of solidarity and to further strengthen the visibility of the ALF.
 Entitled “The Mediterranean on the Spot: Diversity in practice and its limitations”, the third edition of the nationwide series of events included workshops, seminars, theatre projects, concerts, readings, films, lectures and discussions on the topic.
-As a kick-off event, the German Network was invited and present at the annual reception of the Federal President of Germany on August 30th-31st, 2013 in Berlin.
-This so-called “Bürgerfest des Bundespräsidenten” is a large event in the garden of the German President, particularly honouring those organisations which are involved in voluntary civil engagement.
-The Network was honoured to present a programme involving interactive mini-workshops, readings, music, theatre, a photo project about Anna Lindh and to offer complementary information about the Foundation.
+As a kick-off event, the German Network was invited and present at the annual reception of the Federal President of Germany in August 2013 in Berlin.
+The so-called “Bürgerfest des Bundespräsidenten” is a large event in the garden of the Federal President of Germany, particularly honouring those organizations which are involved in voluntary civil engagement.
+The Network was honored to present a programme involving interactive mini-workshops, readings, music, theatre, a photo project about Anna Lindh and to offer complementary information about the Foundation.

 Further involvement comprised the following aspects: